Events & workshops

 There are many different neighbourhoods in Montreal that can be considered good for a university student, depending on your priorities.

-Here are the price ranges you can expect for each of the main areas of Montreal:
+Here is the average price you can expect to pay for each of the main areas of Montreal:

 As soon as possible.
 If your budget can accommodate it and you are coming from inside Canada, you might consider looking for a lease that starts on July 1, as there are more options available at that time.
 If that’s not possible, start looking now anyway, to gauge what’s available and try to figure out what neighbourhood is the best fit for you.